 - SQL Server 2005 Workgroup Edition

 As you can see from this configuration the server is worked a bit, however, I've found that it is running with the current traffic loads without any issues at all.
 You can see from my sites that I have better-than-average site response, and I still have room left to do what is needed.
-I have other clients on Virtual Environments as well and they have no issues.
-I have found though that the key is to find a GOOD VPS company, one that will not give into the pressures of making a few extra bucks by overloading a server.
+I have other clients in Virtual Environments as well and they have no issues.
+I have found though that the key is to find a GOOD VPS company, one that will not give in to the pressures of making a few extra bucks by overloading a server.
 I went with a provider that gives 1Gb of dedicated ACTUAL RAM, and that only loads a max of 8 clients on a dual quad-core machine.
-This is one of the key reasons in my estimation as to WHY I get such good perofrmance.
+This is one of the key reasons in my estimation as to WHY I get such good performance.

 Advantages of VPS

-With a proper implementation a VPS provides many advantages; the ability to install software, dedicated system resources, better access to site files and backups, and a better ability to handle larger loads.
+With proper implementation, a VPS provides many advantages; the ability to install software, dedicated system resources, better access to site files and backups, and a better ability to handle larger loads.
 Overall a VPS is a great step up from a Shared Hosting plan and is attainable with a lot less cost than a properly configured dedicated server.